 Both the District and the Association recognize that they have an interest in keeping class sizes as low as feasible.
-To that end, the District is committed to implement Class Size Reduction within reasonable fiscal constraints.
-They also recognize that class size is an important element in the learning of children and will dedicate their future efforts to maintaining and improving the quality of the District's instructional programs.
+They agree that class size is an important element in the learning of children and will dedicate their future efforts to maintaining and improving the quality of the District's instructional programs.
 While there are many competing priorities for District resources, an important priority must be to retain the character of the community and the schools by making class size a continuing concern.

 3.1 The District determines the numbers and types of classes/subjects that are scheduled.
-Within the following framework, specific class sizes are determined by the superintendent in conjunction with the principals.
-CAUSE and the District value class size reduction and believe that reasonable class size promotes effective instruction.
-As long as sufficient resources are available to maintain the program [in the sole discretion of the Board of Education], the District will maintain the State of California's "K-3 class size reduction program (currently 20-1 within the parameters of the State's regulation)."
+Within the following framework, specific class sizes are determined by the Superintendent in conjunction with the principals.
+CAUSE and the District believe that reasonable class size promotes effective instruction.

+For extended day Kindergarten, the required class limit is 24 with an objective of 20:1 and an objective of 6 hours daily of IA time per class.

+Class size limits are as follows:

-Kindergarten Regular class limit is 29: 20-1 as set out above.
+Kindergarten Regular class limit is 29 20-1 as set out above.
 Grades 1-3 Regular class limit is 30 20-1 as set out above.

-Grades 4-6 Regular class limit is 32

-Grades 7-8 Regular class limit is 35

-Grades 9-12 Regular class limit is 36 (with individual teacher average limit of 34)

-Remedial classes Class limit is 28 (with individual teacher average limit of 24)
+Grades 4-6 Regular class limit is 32 Grades 7-8 Regular class limit is 35 Grades 9-12 Regular class limit is 36 (w ith individual teacher average limit of 34) Remedial class es class limit is 28 (with indi- vidual teacher average limit of 24)